bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I am curious about artificial, scalable forms of Intelligence.

-(We might want to understand our own intelligence better before advancing AI?)
+(It might be better to understand our own intelligence better before advancing AI?)

 I intend to use the blog as a digital notebook of sorts, and the posts will mostly have routine stuff.
 I am also on [Math.SE](https://math.stackexchange.com/users/303300).